-Company Babson Trustee Title Services Rendered Amount Paid 2022 2021 Bank of America President of Bank of America Business Capital Letter of credit for variable bonds \$ 179,158 \$ 227,859 First Republic Bank Chairman, CEO (Founder) and Board Member Private placement tax- exempt debt.
-Working capital investements - 1,154,195
+Company Babson Trustee Title Services Rendered es Rendered Amount P Paid

+2023 2022

+President of Bank of

+America Business Letter of credit for

+Bank of America Capital variable bonds \$ 157,547 \$ 179,158

 Note 14 - Babson Global

 Babson Global has a Technical Academic Services Agreement and a Name and Intellectual Property (IP) Agreement that runs through 2027 with Lockheed Martin Corporation and EMAAR, The Economic City, to work together in furtherance of the establishment, development and operation of an institution of higher education in the King Abdullah Economic City in the Kingdom of Saudi Arabia focusing on entrepreneurship (the "New College").
 These agreements will result in Babson Global receiving approximately \$52.2 million over a period of time beginning in 2014 and for ten years after the opening date of the school on September 10, 2017, for the use of Babson IP, Academic Development Services, and Technical Academic Services.
 In addition, there was a gift agreement entered into between Babson Global and Lockheed Martin totaling \$20 million to establish a Center for Entrepreneurial Leadership in the Kingdom of Saudi Arabia.